-I am not a big fan of pop music, but I could become a fan of singers in that category.
+I am not a big fan of pop music, but I could become a fan of that category sometimes.
 This is a good example of it.

-Ximena Sariñana is a Mexican singer / actress, daughter of Fernando Sariñana, director and producer of some Mexican films.
-She has been mainly in his films.
-However, her true talent is in my opinion composing and singing.
+Ximena Sariñana is a Mexican singer / actress, daughter of Fernando Sariñana, director and producer of some Mexican films and she has been in some.
+However, her true talent is, in my opinion, composing and singing.

-She started her singing career earlier in her life with a band named ‘Feliz no cumpleaños’ (Spanish for ‘Happy Non-Birthday’).
-Later she keep on studying music in Mexico, and then released her first solo album.
+She started her singing career time ago with the band ‘Feliz no cumpleaños’ (Spanish for ‘Happy Not-Birthday’).
+Later she kept on studying music in Mexico, and then released her first solo album: Mediocre.
 This is the album that got me into her.

-So, her style is nowadays more pop, filled up with glitter and happy melodies.
-Not my taste actually, but her very first album ‘Mediocre‘ is one of my favorites, a nice rock/jazzy sound in every melody that makes you sing along with her even when the songs are kind of depressing some times.
+But her style is nowadays more.. “pop-ish”, filled up with glitter and happy melodies.
+Not my taste actually, but her very first album ‘Mediocre‘ is one of my favorites, a nice balad/jazzy sound in every melody that makes you sing along with her even when the songs are kind of depressing some times.

-Here my favorite song from the album (hard to pick among all the songs), and the song that gives the name to the album: Mediocre.
+Here I present my favorite song from the album (hard to pick among all the songs), which is the song that gives the name to the album: Mediocre.
 Lyrics with translation are below ;)

 Ciudad Juárez, Matamoros, Nuevo Laredo, Reynosa… what do these cities have in common?
 They are border cities, where the violence in Mexico exploded due to the War on Drugs that devastated the northern part of the country.